Mattress Cleaning Guide

 Natural Mattress and Topper Cleaning Overview

 Water is not harmful to organic latex, but strong solvents are not recommended.
 (If you must opt for commercial cleaners, be sure to test them on a small area first.
 And never use bleach.)
-Mild detergents or isopropyl alcohol will work well, accompanied with small amounts of cold water.
+Mild detergents or isopropyl alcohol will work well, accompanied by small amounts of cold water.
 Always attempt to soak up any residual water with a light-colored sponge or white rag by blotting, rather than rubbing.
 (Using a white rag prevents dye transfer from the cloth to the mattress.)
-Rotate your rag as stains or dirt lifts.
-Allow any residual dampness to completely air dry.
-You can place the mattress outside, since the natural latex is completely covered and not subjected to direct light exposure.
+Rotate your rag as stains or dirt lift.
+Allow any residual dampness to air-dry completely.
+You can place the mattress outside, since the natural latex is fully covered and not exposed to direct sunlight.
 However, a cool blow dryer will also work.
 Steam cleaners are not recommended due to their excessive heat, which can over-bake the organic latex.
-Do not attempt to remove the mattress ticking, to access the internal materials or support unit.
+Do not attempt to remove the mattress ticking to access the internal materials or support unit.

 Tough Stains